June 13-16, 2019

 - Develop and enhance basic through advanced programming skills in an experiential format via creating, promoting, implementing and evaluating events during the Institute;

 - Develop a network of peers to call upon for ideas, resources and problem solving;

 - Learn ways to publicize and promote campus events to specific audiences;

 - Improve leadership skills in areas such as delegation, meeting facilitation and effective communication;

 - Enhance their understanding of contracting and negotiation.

-Advisors attending will have the opportunity to network with each other, attend large group discussions, participate in events, facilitate large group sessions, and serve as mentors during the event-planning stage.
+Advisors attending will have the opportunity to network with and learn best practices from programing board advisors from other institutions, attend large group discussions, participate in events, facilitate large group sessions, and serve as mentors during the event-planning stage.